This file part of www.watertownhistory.org

 But year after year Mr. Smith worked away with this company improved the

-product designed new models and finally brought it to the point of
+product designed new models and finally brought it to the point of success.
+He lived to see this company on a sound

-a large and successful future.
+and successful future.

 Shortly